Healthcare in Norway: Availability and cost

-Expenditure on healthcare is about 7 727 USD per person per year in 2020, among the highest in the world.
-It has the highest proportion of nurses and midwives per person in Europe: 1 744 per 100 000 people in 2015.
+Expenditure on healthcare is about 7,727 USD per person per year in 2020, among the highest in the world.
+It has the highest proportion of nurses and midwives per person in Europe: 1,744 per 100,000 people in 2015.

 While the availability of public healthcare is universal in Norway, there are certain payment stipulations.
 Children aged sixteen or younger, and several other groups (such as nursing women and retirees) are given free healthcare regardless of the coverage they may have had in previous situations.
 All other citizens are responsible for paying a certain amount in user fees.
 If they reach a certain amount of money paid out-of-pocket, they receive an exemption card (frikort for helsetjenester in Norwegian) for public health services, and they no longer have to pay user fees for the remainder of the calendar year.
-The amount is 2460 NOK in 2021, or about 264 USD.
+The amount is 2,460 NOK in 2021, or about US$264.
 Everything above this amount is given for free for the rest of that year.

-The exemption card covers family doctors, psychologists, outpatient clinics, radiology services, laboratory tests, patient travel, medicines and equipment falling under the "blue prescription" system, physiotherapy, dental diseases and abnormalities, periodontitis, rehabilitation, and travel for treatment abroad arranged by the Oslo University Hospital - Rikshospitalet HF.
+The exemption card covers family doctors, psychologists, outpatient clinics, radiology services, laboratory tests, patient travel, medicines and equipment falling under the "blue prescription" system, physiotherapy, dental diseases and abnormalities, periodontitis, rehabilitation, and travel for treatment abroad arranged by the National Hospital (Rikshospitalet).
 Dentists and dental hygienists are not included, but hospitalisation and everything related to being hospitalised in Norway is free for any citizen regardless of income or deductible status.
 In terms of emergency room admission, all immediate healthcare costs are covered.

 Health expenses and governmental funding

 Norway scores overall very high on different rankings in health care performances worldwide.
 Unique for the Norwegian health care system is that the state funds almost all expenses a patient would have.
 Patients with extra high expenses due to a permanent illness receive a tax deduction.

-In 2020, 11.3% of the country’s GDP went to health spending, and only about 14% of that was private spending (out-of-pocket payments), reflecting moderate cost-sharing requirements.
+In 2020, 11.3% of the country's GDP went to health spending, and only about 14% of that was private spending (out-of-pocket payments), reflecting moderate cost-sharing requirements.
 The public share of health spending as a proportion of total government expenditure is only around 17%.

 The government creates an annual health budget for the following year, every year in December.
 This budget includes all expenses within the health branch of Norway.
 The parliament has only on some occasions voted for additional funds later in the year, primarily for hospitals.
 The welfare state costs a lot to maintain and to improve after the standard and inflation of the year.

 Pension, regulated after age, is the largest expense in the budget section covering health and welfare.
 The government has changed in the year of 2018 the management of expenses and funding to the health sector, with the goal to shorten the length of waiting lines and improve health services.

 Funds for hospital care are allocated to the regional health authorities after the budget is passed for the coming year.
 They are responsible to distribute the financial funding to hospitals and other health services locally.